-Billy's Final Scene In 'Stranger Things' Will Break Your Heart
+Billy's Final Scene In 'Stranger Things' Season 3 Will Devastate You

 Fans of Stranger Things know that Steve Harrington was initially written to be an antagonist.
 But when the Duffer brothers met actor Joe Keery, he was so charming, they re-wrote the character to have a redemption arc at the end of Season 1.
 With Steve now one of the gang, Season 2 brought in Dacre Montgomery as Billy, a transfer student from California, and the new "Jerky Jock" in town.
 But while fans loved to hate Billy, he wasn't really evil, and though Season 3 takes him to dark places, Billy's final scene in Stranger Things is a reminder that there's good in all of us.
 Warning: Spoilers for Stranger Things Season 3 follow.

 Billy is on top of the world when Season 3 starts.
 He's the head lifeguard at the pool, the moms swoon when he walks by, the kids are terrified of his authority.
 He's even got a little side gig going now that he's moved out of his parent's house, giving private swimming lessons to willing moms at the Motel 6, if you know what I mean.

 By the end of the season premiere, he's on his way to meet his latest potential "student," Mike and Nancy's mom Mrs. Wheeler, riding high and feeling fine.
 Until something crashes into his car, running it off the road.
 That something is a pack of Mind Flayer infected rats, hunting for a human host.